This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

-This was in light of the bank’s unconscionable conduct in obtaining execution of the mortgage and guarantee when it should have been evident that the couple was under a special disability, namely:
+This was in light of the bank’s unconscionable conduct in obtaining execution of the mortgage and guarantee when it should have been evident that the couple were under a special disability or disadvantage, namely:

 - their reliance on their son in business matters without the benefit of independent advice

 - the circumstances in which the documents were signed.

 As a result of the Amadio case and others which followed, the need for security providers, including surety mortgagors, guarantors and direct borrowers, to receive independent legal advice in lending transactions has become a regular part of the lending procedure in Victoria.

 Lenders now commonly stipulate that security providers must receive independent legal advice from a practitioner before signing the documents and the practitioner must sign a certificate confirming the advice has been given.

 A large number of practitioners have been sued by both security providers and lenders regarding the advice given or the lack of it!
 Such claims are known as ‘Amadio claims’ and they commonly occur in the following two ways.

 - The practitioner provides a certificate that advice was given and it is later contested.

 - An unrepresented security provider alleges the practitioner either acted for them or owed them a duty and failed to protect their interests.

 In this type of claim the practitioner is asked to provide a solicitor’s certificate to the effect that the documentation relating to the transaction was explained to the security provider.
 This advice is then disputed, and it is often alleged that the practitioner did not adequately explain: